TheStageAI/TheWhisper/README.md

 For the first release this repository provides **open-source transcription models** with **streaming inference support** and:
 - Hugging Face open weights for whisper models with a flexible chunk size (original models have 30s)
-- High-performance TheStage AI inference engines (NVIDIA GPU), 220 tok/s on L40s for whisper-large-v3 model.
+- High-performance TheStage AI inference engines (NVIDIA GPU), 220 tok/s on L40s for whisper-large-v3 model
 - CoreML engines for macOS / Apple Silicon with the lowest in the world power consumption for MacOS
 - Local RestAPI with frontend examples using JS and Electron [see for details](electron_app/README.md)
 - Electron demo app built by TheStage AI (Certified by Apple): [TheNotes for macOS](https://cdn.thestage.ai/production/cms_file_upload/1761746543-88b5430a-5897-4348-b031-8a1101352c72/The%20Notes.pkg)
+- [Tutorial](https://app.thestage.ai/blog/Building-a-macOS-Note-Taker-app-on-Electron-with-TheWhisper?id=6) on building local note-taking app for macOS using  Electron and TheWhisper

 https://github.com/user-attachments/assets/f4d3fe7b-e2c5-42ff-a5d0-fef6afd11684